openhab/openhab-docs/configuration/apitokens.md

 title: openHAB API tokens
 ---

-{% include base.html %}

 # openHAB API tokens

 API tokens are an authentication method, like an username and password.
 Usually you would use an API token to authenticate an external service or script.

 ## Generate an API token
-Sign in to openHAB with your administrator username and password, by clicking on the sign-in button (bottem left)
+Sign in to openHAB with your administrator username and password, by clicking on the sign-in button (bottem left).

 After signing in, click again on the profile button to access your profile page.
 Click on Create new API token.

 ![apitoken login](images/apitoken_login.png)